proddata/crate/docs/admin/system-information.rst

       - Indicates if this shard is the primary shard.
       - ``BOOLEAN``
     * - ``recovery``
-      - Recovery statistics of a shard.
+      - :ref:`Recovery <glossary-shard-recovery>` statistics for a shard.

-        Recovery is the process of moving a shard to a different node or loading a shard from disk, e.g. during node startup or snapshot recovery.
       - ``OBJECT``
     * - ``recovery['files']``
       - File recovery statistics